 Businesses can adopt several strategies to minimize the occurrence of backorders:

-• Regular Inventory Audits: Conduct regular inventory audits to identify discrepancies and ensure accurate stock levels.
-Regular checks help in spotting potential issues early and taking corrective actions.
+- Regular Inventory Audits: Conduct regular inventory audits to identify discrepancies and ensure accurate stock levels.
+Regular checks help spot potential issues early and take corrective actions.

 Related Read: Inventory Management Best Practices